-It is possible to have only one episode of major depression in a lifetime.
-However, most people who experience depression have multiple episodes.
+Symptoms of Depression.
+While it is possible to have only one episode of major depression in a lifetime, most patients suffering from depression experience multiple and recurring episodes of depression.
 These depressive symptoms are often very apparent to friends and family members.
 In spite of that, most people are not treated for a first episode of depression, and sometimes fail to receive treatment until the most pronounced symptom of depression, attempted suicide, presents itself.

 Behavioral Changes Mark the Onset of Major Depression